KFUPM Website | AACSB accredited since 2002

 Course # Course Title LT LB CR

-MGT 512 Leadership & Organizational Behavior 3 0 3
+MGT 512 Leadership and Organizational Behavior 3 0 3

 Third Semester